[3-7-16] Postage stamps are available in the following denominations:

 c.
 Upper right area (not lower than the address area) on an affixed address label or when printed in an address block.

 a.
-Show the words “Standard” or “STD”; “Presorted Standard” or “PRSRT STD”; or “Nonprofit Organization,” “Nonprofit Org.,” or “Nonprofit” more prominently than other words in the indicia.
+The indicia must show the class of mail (e.g. “Standard” or “STD”; “Presorted Standard” or “PRSRT STD”; or “Nonprofit Organization,” “Nonprofit Org.,” or “Nonprofit” or as applicable for the class of mail as provided under 5.3.6 or 5.3.7) more prominently than other words in the indicia.

-A permit imprint indicia on Priority Mail Express, Priority Mail, Critical Mail, First-Class Mail, or First-Class Package Service mailpieces must show “Priority Mail Express,” “Priority Mail” (or “Priority”), “Critical Mail,” “First-Class Mail,” or “First-Class Package” (or “First-Class Pkg”) as applicable; “U.S. Postage Paid”; city and state; and permit number.
+[1-17-16] A permit imprint indicia on Priority Mail Express, Priority Mail, First-Class Mail, or First-Class Package Service mailpieces must show “Priority Mail Express,” “Priority Mail” (or “Priority”), “First-Class Mail,” or “First-Class Package” (or “First-Class Pkg”) as applicable; “U.S. Postage Paid”; city and state; and permit number.
 If the Electronic Verification System (eVS) is used under 705.2.9, the marking “eVS” (or the alternative “e-VS” or “E-VS”) must appear directly below the permit number.
-The “Priority Mail Express,” “Priority Mail” (or “Priority”), or “Critical Mail” marking may be omitted when using USPS-provided Priority Mail Express, Priority Mail, and Critical Mail envelopes and containers.
+The “Priority Mail Express,” or “Priority Mail” (or “Priority”), marking may be omitted when using USPS-provided Priority Mail Express or Priority Mail containers.
 The indicia may show the mailing date, amount of postage paid, or the number of ounces for which postage is paid.
 The ZIP Code of the permit holder may be shown directly after the state name or in a separate inscription reading “ZIP Code 00000,” when that ZIP Code does not create uncertainty about the permit holder’s correct address or permit number.
 Instead of printing the city and state of mailing in the indicia, the mailer may print “Mailed From ZIP Code,” followed by the 5-digit ZIP Code assigned to the postmaster of the mailing office.
 The indicia may also include required price markings.

 Mailpieces for which postage and extra services fees are paid for by permit imprint must show the applicable class of mail (“First-Class Mail,” for example); “U.S. Postage Paid” (or “U.S. Postage and Fees Paid”, at the mailer's option); city and state; and permit number.
 The city, state, and permit number may be omitted in a company permit imprint indicia, subject to 5.3.9.